Would it then please if I, your Valentine

 There clasp that heart bestowed so graciously?

-And pray would you adore the flowers I bring
+And pray, would you adore the flowers I bring

-While then perhaps the sweetest birds might sing
+Why then perhaps the sweetest birds might sing

-Alas, I fear you hardly know my name
+Alas—I fear you scarcely know my name,

-Not strength of love but some strange fear within
+Not timid fervor but some fear within

-I stand here fettered by my own love’s might,
+I stand here fettered by my own love’s might—

 © Loubert S. Suddaby.
 All Rights Reserved.